Dhanasekar-S/Aishwarya-NR.github.io/publications.md

 title: Publications
 ---

+A Societal Sentiment Analysis: Predicting the Values and Ethics of Individuals by Analysing Social Media Content *Conference proceedings at **EACL 2017**, Valencia, Spain*

 Semantic Interpretation of Social Network Communities.
 Poster selected for presentation at **AAAI 2017**, *San Francisco, USA.*

 Modeling Satire in English Text for Automatic Detection - *Conference proceedings at **ICDM-Sentire** 2016, Barcelona, Spain*